BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 * Written by: wJ
 * Reviewed by: Arun
 * Proofread by: Lare
-* Last updated on: 23rd February, 2023
+* Last updated on: 2nd March 2023
 * Character story updated till v3.4
 * Story and Quest involvements - Work-in-Progress